 This could jumpstart your word-of-mouth marketing and attract clients right away.

-Products for car insurance are straightforward – liability coverage, collision coverage, comprehensive coverage.
-But you will need to choose the carriers you’ll be working with.
-However, you could expand if you get more licensing and offer:
+Products for car insurance are straightforward — liability coverage, collision coverage, and comprehensive coverage, but you will need to choose the carriers you’ll be working with.
+However, you could expand if you get more licensing and offer the following:

 You will be bound by the insurance carrier rates which are based on a risk assessment of the customer.
-Your commissions will be 10%-20% of the annual premiums.
+Your commissions will range from 10% to 20% of the annual premiums.
 Your costs when you have an office will be rent, overhead, and labor.
 You should aim for a profit margin of 40%.

 Your target market will be car owners, which is very broad.
 However, the number of millennial and Gen Z drivers is increasing.
 You should spread out your marketing to include TikTok, Instagram, Facebook, and LinkedIn.
 You could also try to partner with car dealers to get referrals.

-In the early stages, you may want to run your business from home to keep costs low.
-But as your business grows, you’ll likely need to hire workers for various roles and may need to rent out an office.
+In the early stages, you may want to run your business from home to keep costs low but as your business grows, you’ll likely need to hire workers for various roles and may need to rent an office.
 Find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.

 When choosing a commercial space, you may want to follow these rules of thumb: